telerik/xaml-docs/controls/radgridview/features/overview-controlpanel.md

 	</telerik:RadGridView.ControlPanelItems>
 {{endregion}}

->tipYou can download a __runnable solution__ showing how to define ControlPanelItems from our online SDK repository [here](https://github.com/telerik/xaml-sdk/), the example is listed under __GridView/ControlPanel__.
+>tipYou can review a __runnable solution__ showing how to define ControlPanelItems from our SDK Samples Browser which can be downloaded from [here](http://demos.telerik.com/xaml-sdkbrowser/).
+The example is listed under __GridView/ControlPanel__

 ## Reusing Control Panel Items  ##

-As of __Q1 2016__ we have added a DataTemplate support for the __ButtonContent__ and __Content__ properties of the __ControlPanelItem__.
-Developers have the ability to add a common Style targeting the ControlPanel that all the RadGridView controls in the application will inherit.
+ You can add a common Style targeting the ControlPanel which all the RadGridView controls in the application will inherit.

-A new property of the RadGridView - __ControlPanelItemsCollection__ - has been added as well.
-It represents a collection of the different Control Panel items.
+The __ControlPanelItemsCollection__ property of the RadGridView, added in Q1 2016, represents a collection of the different Control Panel items.

 {% if site.site_name == 'WPF' %}
 You can set the __ControlPanelItemsCollection__ either implicitly or explicitly.
 We advise on using the first approach.